 Things To Do At Vicksburg National Military Park

 At Vicksburg National Military Park, there’s a vast array of cultural, historical and natural resources.
 Each visitor to the park receives an official park brochure and map detailing the driving routes, tour stops, and provides a brief history of the Vicksburg Campaign and Siege.

 There’s a self-guided driving tour or you can make a reservation to take a guided park tour.

 There’s no shortage of things to see and experience.
 I would recommend beginning your tour at the visitor center.
 Check out the more than 1,400 memorial monuments, tablets and markers which cover the 1,800-acre park.
-They represent soldiers who served on both sides of the conflict.

 The park also features an impressive 20 miles of trenches and earthworks which have been reconstructed to reflect the time period.

 There’s even a gunboat!
 You can see the U.S.S.
 Cairo Gunboat.
 There’s also a Museum located within the park, enabling visitors to view the restored vessel, along with Civil War-era artifacts recovered during the boat’s excavation.

 MTJP | Smoky Mountains is a visually stunning journey through Great Smoky Mountain National Park during peak fall color.
 This video is the culmination of two weeks exploring Great Smoky Mountains National Park.

 We chose Great Smoky Mountains as our second park because of it’s extraordinary display of fall colors, it’s incredibly diverse wildlife population, and it’s importance as the most visited national park in the country.